 In recent years, the relevance of religious studies has grown steadily, as our globalized society grapples with challenges related to health, environmental degradation, war, and the changing perceptions of our own origin.
 Religion is recognized as a vital dimension of society and requires the best of our critical insight in order to appreciate its impact.

-McGill’s reputation as a leading centre for religious studies is enhanced by the Faculty’s team of world-class scholars—experts in world religions and cultures and their impact on social, political, educational, and health issues.
+McGill’s reputation as a leading centre for religious studies is enhanced by the School’s team of world-class scholars—experts in world religions and cultures and their impact on social, political, educational, and health issues.

 Clockwise from top left:

 (1) Prof. Davesh Soneji has been working with communities of Hindu temple dancers and courtesans for more than a decade.
 He is shown here with the late Maddula Venkataratnam and her large matrifocal kinship network in Tatipaka village, Andra Pradesh, South India.

 (2) Students from the School of Religious Studies working at the Tel Dan archaeological site in Israel.
 This research trip was led by Professor Patricia G. Kirkpatrick.

 (3) Professor Lara Braitstein at the Boudhanath Stupa in Kathmandu, Nepal, where she spent time studying Indo-Tibetan Buddhism.

 (4) The Column of Marcus Aurelius in Rome, where Professor Ellen Aiken studies the Roman imperial context of ancient Christianity.